-I study grounded language learning in humans and AI, focusing on the effects of various aspects of naturalistic data, tasks, and training regimes on language acquisition.
+I study grounded language learning in humans and AI, focusing on the effects of various aspects of naturalistic data, tasks, and training regimes on concept learning.
 I take inspiration from the idea that natural communication is grounded in one’s goals, perception, and action in the world.
 I examine 1) why grounding is essential for human language learning, 2) what concrete aspects of grounding should be incorporated into language-learning AI systems to improve their capabilities, and 3) how this can be done.

 I combine theoretical analyses, behavioral experiments, and computational simulations in my research.
 I also like to think about scientific progress in general, which motivates me to constantly improve how I conduct research.

 When I am not learning or studying learning, I like to play music, sing, travel, and improve my bird classification skills.

 I am always enthusiastic to discuss your/my research and ideas.
 Please, feel free to contact me :)

 Cognitive Scientists who shaped my thinking the most: James McClelland & David Rumelhart, Andy Clark, Linda Smith, Sam Gershman, Rob Goldstone, Pierre-Yves Oudeyer, Randall Beer, Uri Hasson, Brian Skyrms, Luc Steels, Justin Wood

 I am grateful to be supported by these people: Arseny Moskvichev, Polina Greskova, Alexey Filippov, Roman Tikhonov, Vili Hätönen, George Moroz, Grigory Anufriev, Thomas Gorman, Eleanor Schille-Hudson, Rob Goldstone, Peter Todd + many others

 September 13th: Successfully defended the PhD qualification papers:)